circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
 Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.
 Finally, special CircleCI environment variables are loaded.

-## Adding Project-Level Environment Variables
+## Setting Project-Level Environment Variables

 1. In the CircleCI application, go to your project's settings